 In addition, IPM is “flexible” and can be molded to fit the preferences and values of the individual user.
 An organic grower or homeowner using organic lawn and garden practices can and should use IPM, but their values preclude the use of products and practices that are not certified organic.
 Likewise, fewer weeds may be tolerated in a person’s front yard as opposed to the backyard.

-- Why Practice IPM?
+- Learn the importance of IPM in Why Practice IPM?

-- IPM Resources
+- Find more information about IPM in IPM Resources

-- IPM Quiz
+- Try your hand in the IPM Quiz

 Original content compiled by: